Hyper-parameter Tuning for Adversarially Robust Models: HPT for Robust Models: Challenges and Opportunities

 \subsection{Experimental Setup}

-We base our study on 3 widely-used models and datasets, namely ResNet50 ImageNet, ResNet18 SVHN, and CNN Cifar10.
-All the models were trained using 1 worker, except SVHN which 2 workers were used.
-We used Nvidia Tesla V100 GPUs to train the ResNet50 model, and Nvidia GeForce RTX 2080 for the remaining models.
+We base our study on three widely-used models and datasets (ResNet50/ImageNet, ResNet18/SVHN, and CNN/Cifar10).
+All the models were trained using 1 worker, except SVHN, in which two workers were used.
+We used Nvidia Tesla V100 GPUs to train the ResNet50, and Nvidia GeForce RTX 2080 for the remaining models.
 All models and training procedures were implemented in Python3 via the Pytorch framework.

-To evaluate the models, we considered up to 9 different HPs, as summarized in Table~\ref{tab:fixed_hp}.
-The first three HPs in this table apply to both the ST and AT phases. $\alpha$ is an HP that applies exclusively to AT (see Section~\ref{sec:3_related_word}), whereas the last two HPs (\%RAT and \%AE) regulate the balance between ST and AT (see Section~\ref{sec:3_related_word}).
+To evaluate the models, we considered up to nine different HPs, as summarized in Table~\ref{tab:fixed_hp}.
+The first three HPs in this table apply to both the ST and AT phases. $\alpha$ is an HP that applies exclusively to AT, whereas the last two HPs (\%RAT and \%AE) regulate the balance between ST and AT (see Section~\ref{sec:3_related_word}).
 Specifically, \%RAT defines the number of computational resources allocated to the AT phase, and \%AE indicates the ratio of adversarial inputs contained in the batches during the AT phase (as suggested by Duesterwald et al.~\cite{hp_robust_ibm}).
-We further consider several settings of the bound $\epsilon$ on the attacker power (Table~\ref{tab:bounds}).
+We further consider several settings of the bound $\epsilon$ on the attacker power (see Table~\ref{tab:bounds}).
 Note that the reported values of $\epsilon$ are normalized by 255.
 Finally, we also consider two fidelity dimensions, namely the number of training epochs and the number of PGD iterations (see Section~\ref{sec:7_multiBudgets}).
 The model's quality is evaluated using standard error (i.e., error using clean inputs) and adversarial error (i.e., error using adversarially perturbed inputs).

 For each model, we exhaustively explored the (discretized) space defined by the HPs, bound $\epsilon$, and fidelities, which yields a search space encompassing a total of 19208 configurations.
-Building this dataset required around 50 thousand GPU hours and we have made it publicly accessible in the hope that it will aid the design of future HPT methods specialized for AT.
-Additional information to ensure the reproducibility of results is provided in the public repository\footnote[1]{\url{https://github.com/pedrogbmendes/HPT\_advTrain}}.
+Building this dataset required around fifty thousand GPU hours and we have made it publicly accessible in the hope that it will aid the design of future HPT methods specialized for AT.
+Additional information to ensure the reproducibility of results is provided in the public repository\footnote{\url{https://github.com/pedrogbmendes/HPT_advTrain}}.